milanglacier/yarepl.nvim/README.md

 sent to the REPL.

-Several built-in `source_syntax` options can be accessed as strings: `R`, `aichat`, and `bash`.
+Several built-in `source_syntax` options can be accessed as strings: `R`, `aichat`, `bash`, `ipython` and `python`.

-Alternatively, instead of using `source_syntax`, you can specify `source_func` for a more flexible configuration of the "sourcing" behavior.

-Several built-in `source_func` options can be accessed as strings: `ipython` and `python`.

-If you need to define a custom `source_func`, you must implement a function that accepts a string and returns a string.
-The input will be the selected code content, and the output is what will be sent to the REPL.
+For a more flexible "sourcing" behavior, you can also define `source_syntax` as a function, instead of using a string with `{{file}}`.
+This function must take a string and return a string.
+The input is the selected code, and the output is what gets sent to the REPL.

 A common approach involves writing the input string to a temporary file, then returning a string that sources this file.
 The exact "sourcing" syntax depends on the target programming language.

-Here's an example setup using `yarepl` with a predefined source function:
+Here's an example setup using `yarepl` with a source function:

 <details>